gregoryyy/tagalyst2/README.md

 - **Stars (`☆`/`★`)** – default.
 Click the toolbar button on any message to bookmark it; navigation arrows (`★↑/★↓`), Collapse `☆`, Expand `★`, and the `★` MD Copy button operate on the starred subset.
 - **Tags (`○`/`●`)** – click any tag in the top-right list (multi-select is supported).
 The toolbar glyph switches to circles and fills whenever a message carries **any** of the selected tags.
 The per-message focus button is read-only in this mode because membership is derived from tags; navigation/export/collapse now operate on the highlighted tag matches.
 Disable tag filtering via the extension Options page if you want to hide the panel entirely.
 - **Search (`□`/`■`)** – typing in the Search panel swaps the glyph to squares and highlights every prompt/response that contains the query (case-insensitive substring).
 Controls again operate on the live search results, and clearing the search field returns to tags (if any) or stars.
-- **Extension Options** – open `chrome://extensions`, click **Tagalyst 2 → Details → Extension options**, and use the **Enable** column in the Features table to turn the Search and Tag panes on/off (the “Expands” column is a placeholder).
+- **Extension Options** – open `chrome://extensions`, click **Tagalyst 2 → Details → Extension options**, and use the **Enable** column in the Features table to turn the Search, Tag, and Overview surfaces on/off (each surface also has an “Expands” toggle that controls its hover widening behavior).
 Disabling a pane hides it and clears its state.
 The same page also shows current storage usage plus Import/Export controls and a “Delete” button if you need a full reset.

 The UI always reflects the active mode: the same glyph appears on the navigation buttons, Collapse/Expand focus controls, and the focus-only MD Copy action so it is clear which subset will move/export.
 Clear the search field and/or deselect tags to fall back to the base starred workflow.

 Note: Tagalyst 1 was not robust in the insane ChatGPT frontend structure.
-This version makes only light-weight assumptions and restricts to list item-level operations not actual text highlighting.
+This version makes only light-weight assumptions and keeps all overlays out-of-tree so highlights, toolbars, and markers survive DOM churn.

+## Text highlights & annotations
+- Select any text inside a single prompt or response to reveal the inline **Highlight / Annotate** palette.
+Highlights are stored per-message (alongside tags/notes) and rehydrated via the CSS Highlight API the next time the thread loads.
+- Clicking **Highlight** paints the selection with a soft yellow swatch; picking **Annotate** (available on existing highlights) lets you attach a short note that appears on hover.
+- Hovering over a highlight shows its annotation bubble; re-selecting an existing highlight switches the palette into “Remove highlight” mode so you can clear it or edit the note.
+- Highlights participate in the overview ruler: annotated snippets occupy the same track as their message lines so you can spot densely marked sections while scrolling.

 ## Install (Developer Mode)
 1. Clone or copy this folder.